AioTodo/SwiftCar/mantine-warp-rule.md

 - [ ] Wrap app with MantineProvider

 ### Styling Modifications
-- [ ] Preserve original font families
+- [ ] Use the Mantine theme as the primary source of colors, typography, and spacing.
-- [ ] Maintain existing color palette
+- [ ] Replace legacy styling with Mantine-based styles when touching a component.
-- [ ] Update only spacing/sizing/borders as needed
+- [ ] Keep layout/UX behavior consistent while updating visuals.
-- [ ] Test responsive behavior
+- [ ] Test responsive behavior.
-- [ ] Document changes
+- [ ] Document changes.
-- [ ] Verify accessibility remains intact
+- [ ] Verify accessibility remains intact.